mcjauregui72/CNN_MedImageClassification/README.md

 ## Executive Summary

-Can we train a custom convolutional neural network (CNN) model from scratch to classify CT chest scan images as indicating one of the following four conditions: Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
+Can we train a custom convolutional neural network (CNN) model from scratch to classify CT chest scan images with one of the following four conditions: Adenocarcinoma, Large cell carcinoma, Squamous cell carcinoma, or normal cells?
 How well does the model perform?

-What happens if we add to our model a pre-trained CNN model by employing transfer learning and model ensembling?
+What happens if we modify a pre-trained model for the same classification task?
+How well does that model perform?
+What happens if we add the pre-trained model to the custom CNN by employing model ensembling and transfer learning?
 Will we see improved accuracy scores with either of these methods?

-## Project Overview

-The data for this project was obtained at: https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images.
-Images reveal the presence of one of three chest carcinomas or the presence of healthy cells.
-The models' tasks are thus to classify each image as an one of the following four outcomes: adenocarcinoma, large cell carcinoma, squamous cell carcinoma, or healthy cells.
-All images were divided into training (613), testing (315), and validation (72) sets containing four types of images.

-We trained two convolutional neural network (CNN) models to classify CT chest scan images as either normal or showing one of three forms of cancer.
-We investigated the benefit of using a pre-trained CNN model on the same dataset by employing transfer learning and model ensembling.

-CNNs use convolutional and pooling layers to automatically and hierarchically learn features from images, followed by fully connected layers to classify those features into predefined categories.
-This process enables CNNs to effectively handle and classify complex visual data.

-Pre-training a model in the context of neural networks involves training a model on a large dataset before fine-tuning it on a specific task, with the end result known as transfer learning.
-Pre-training is a powerful technique, especially in scenarios where data are scarce or where training a model from scratch would be impractical due to resource constraints.
-In this project, we used the ResNet50 CNN, trained to classifiy 14 million images in the ImageNet dataset into 1,000 different categories, as our pre-trained model.
-We applied this model, by itself, and in combination with our own CNN model, to the chest images for classification.

-Because we were working with four distinct image lables classes (adenocarcinoma, large cell carcinoma, squamous cell carcinoma, and healthy cells), we chose the sparse categorical crossentropy loss function.
-We anticipated lables as integers because we used the tf.keras.preprocessing.image_dataset_from_directory' function from TensorFlow’s Keras API to load image data from the train, test, and validate directories, which automatically labels images based on directory structure.
-We defined, compiled, and trained two CNN submodels - one custom and one pre-trained - individually before ensembling and chaining them.
-We looked for a noticeable improvement in accuracy between the ensembled model and/or the chained model, over each of the two submodels.
+We trained and evaluated four models

- a) the pre-trained ResNet50-based model (first_model)
+ a) first_model, a pre-trained ResNet50-based model
- b) the custom CNN (second_model)
+ b) second_model, a custom CNN
- c) ensembling the output of model_one and model_two with ensemble_model
+ c) ensemble_model, which ensembled the predictions of model_one and model_two by averaging them
- d) transfer learning: chaining first and second models, modified for compatabilty, into chained_model
+ d) chained_model, an example of transfer learning in which we chained first_model and second_models

-We compared training loss, training accuracy, validation loss, validation accuracy, balance score, average accuracy score, and composite score in evaluating the four models.
-With decent learning on the training data, mild overfitting, and the best generalization of all four models, the chained_model demonstrated the best overall performance.
+We compared the training loss, training accuracy, validation loss, validation accuracy, balance score, average accuracy score, and composite score values among the four models.
+With decent learning on the training data, mild overfitting, and the best generalization of all four, the chained_model demonstrated the best overall performance.
 It also achieved the highest composite score, indicating it was the most balanced and accurate of the models.
-Our recommendation is to use the chained_model as the preferred choice of models.
+Our recommendation was to use the chained_model as the preferred choice of models for the task at hand.

 Concepts discussed:
 Convolutional Neural Networks
 Pre-trained models